top of page

 3. 2 - fullNAT (sourceIP is changed to virtual IP).

-loxilb offers hitless clustering by distributing or categorizing services into different cluster instances.
+LoxiLB offers hitless clustering by distributing or categorizing services into different cluster instances.
 Each instance can have its own MASTER for its service traffic.
-In this way, traffic is distributed across loxilb nodes for different services since different instances can have different MASTER nodes.
+In this way, traffic is distributed across LoxiLB nodes for different services since different instances can have different MASTER nodes.
 It also ensures optimal distribution of traffic.
 Furthermore, it can be achieved in two cases:

 1) When we preserve the source address (default mode).